evolutional/flatbuffers-net/README.md

 # Building

-Build the core solution `FlatBuffers.Serialization.sln` in Visual Studio 2013/2015.
+Build the core solution `FlatBuffers-net.sln` in Visual Studio 2013/2015.

 The solution contains 3 projects:

 * `FlatBuffers.csproj` - the .NET port of [FlatBuffers] referenced in the flatbuffers submodule.
 It currently uses the 'safe' configuration.
-* `FlatBuffers.Serialization.csproj` - the main FlatBuffers-net code
+* `FlatBuffers-net.csproj` - the main FlatBuffers-net code
-* `FlatBuffers.Serialization.Tests.csproj` - an MS Test project containing the unit & integration tests
+* `FlatBuffers-net.Tests.csproj` - an MS Test project containing the unit & integration tests

 This project has only been built in Visual Studio 2013/2015 on Windows x64.
 No other platforms (eg: Mono/Unity/Xamarin) have been verified.